-What Vehicles are Covered by IFTA?
+What Vehicles are Covered?

 The graphic below shows what vehicles fall under the specifications.

-How Do Truckers Track Their Miles for IFTA?
+How Do Truckers Track Their Miles?

 Trip sheets are a bit of a throwback to the past era of long-haul trucking.
 And it’s exactly what it sounds like: The driver enters informational manually into the right fields.
 Of course, there’s an electronic version because this is the 21st century.
 But whether on paper or on a screen, trip sheets definitely increase the risk of errors versus more modern methods that take the final calculations out of the drivers’ hands.

 Telematics: A Multi-Pronged Way to Simplify Reporting